flavian112/ethz_ddca/README.md

-# ETHZ DDCA (Digital Design and Computer Architecture)
+# Digital Design and Computer Architecture (DDCA), ETHZ

+This Repository contains a summary of the DDCA course.

 ## References